yang-fireworkhq/prgpt/README.md

 ### `.commitgpt-template` file
 default:
 ```
-suggest 10 commit messages based on the following diff:
+Help me to draft a Pull Request based on the following diff:
 {{diff}}
-commit messages should:
- - follow conventional commits
- - message format should be: <type>[scope]: <description>

-examples:
- - fix(authentication): add password regex pattern
- - feat(storage): add new test cases
+current branch name is {{currentBranch}}, if the branch name contain Jira ticket number, please include it to the Jira Link section.
+Only edit the checklist section if you are sure about the changes you made.
+** Do not contain other message except the Pull Request content **.

+The pull request template is

+## Objective

+** What is the purpose of this Pull Request? **

+## Changes

+** What changes are being made? **

+## Jira Link

+**Add Jira Ticket number to simply connect to the ticket. eg. CMS-###**

+## Type of Pull Request

+- [ ] Feature
+- [ ] Bug Fix
+- [ ] Enhancement
+- [ ] Refactor

+## Checklist

+- [ ] If I added new functionality, I added tests covering it.
+- [ ] If I fixed a bug, I added a regression test to prevent the bug from silently reappearing again.
+- [ ] I checked whether I should update the docs and did so if necessary.
 ```

 this file can be used to change the template used to generate the prompt request. you can modify the template to fit your needs.

 ## How it works

-- Runs `git diff --cached`
+- Runs `git diff master...HEAD`
-- Sends the diff to ChatGPT and asks it to suggest commit messages
+- Sends the diff to ChatGPT and asks it to suggest pull request messages
 - Shows suggestions to the user

 ## Credits